Blog

 Candidate personas are representations of specific types of ideal candidates.
 These personas can be created by using informed speculation and real-life data.
 Some questions to keep in mind during the employer branding process are: Who do you want to hire?
 Who is your dream employee?
 What drives them daily to stay motivated?

 You'll need employee feedback to create accurate candidate personas.
-Carry out interviews with at least 10 to 15 employees in order to gain a better understanding of how individuals fit into your company's overall culture.
-A solid persona considers personality qualities, their goals, as well as skills, and experience.
+Conduct interviews with at least 10 to 15 employees to better understand how individuals fit into your company's overall culture.
+A solid persona considers personality qualities, goals, skills, and experience.
 Here is what your persona should have:

 • Demographic information: Age, gender, work experience, salary, education, social background, and so on are all factors to consider.